 “Pomegranate skins/peels should not be eaten by dogs.
 Although extracts are derived from them, they contain tannins that cause digestive upset,” says Hayes.
 “They also are not very digestible and can cause a digestive tract obstruction.
 Large quantities of pomegranate seeds may also cause digestive upset and possibly digestive tract obstruction, as well.”

-If you plan to feed your pup any pomegranate, always check to ensure that it is fresh and that it has an acceptable sugar content, especially if your dog has diabetes.
+If you plan to feed your pup any pomegranate, always check to ensure that it is fresh.

 “Any fruit that is spoiled or molded is not recommended for dogs, as it can be toxic,” adds Luisana.
 “The pomegranate fruit contains a high amount of sugar so may not be recommended for dogs with certain conditions, such as diabetes.”